 “Suburban areas too in many cities often lack basic infrastructure for telecommunications providers, and management of rights of way is frequently a major hindrance for network deployment and infrastructure co-investment.”

 With more home offices being established, the build-out for BPOs in the region will require not only an investment in hardware, software, and broadband services from the private players.
-It will also hinge on on reliable power supply systems from all players in each country where these firms operate.
+It will also hinge on a reliable power supply systems that is backed by a clear, believable plan to sustain those services for the long-term.